knowledgemonger/Bibliotwitter/README.md

 # Bibliotwitter
+Forward reverse association counter for hashtags related to #datascience using Twitter API programed in Ruby

+I recommend the Codecademy lesson on the Twitter API as a starting point.
+The "twitter" wrapper library also makes implementaion a lot easier.

-Forward reverse association counter for hashtags related to #datascience using Twitter API In order to use this function you will need to install the twitter wrapper.
+In order to use this function you will need to install the twitter wrapper.
 On my mac this was as simple as typing the following into a terminal: sudo gem install twitter
 Other libraries may also need to be installed in a similar fashion "net" and maybe "oauth2"